 3. Choose a platform

 We’re a little biased, but when it comes to crowdfunding platforms, GoFundMe is probably going to be your best bet.
-Unlike other sites, we have a 0% platform fee and you can start withdrawing funds as soon as you start receiving donations.
+Unlike other sites, we have a 0% platform fee for organizers and you can start withdrawing funds as soon as you start receiving donations.
 Our platform also makes it easy to raise money in person (at a fundraising event, for example) with a mobile device.
 Many of our most successful fundraisers combine online fundraising with all kinds of events to raise as much money as possible.
 To find out more about crowdfunding platform comparisons, see our post How the Top Online Australian Fundraising Sites Compare.
 For ideas for fundraising events, see Fundraising Ideas.

 4. Tell your story